ehs5/create-rigg/README.md

 ## What you get

-The project follows most of the same toolchain as Vite+.
+A project created with rigg gets most of the same tools from the Vite+ toolchain.

 | Tool                                               | Role               |
 | -------------------------------------------------- | ------------------ |